tobealive/docs/docs/concepts/types/maps.md

 val := mm['bad_key'] or { panic('key not found') }
 ```

-You can also check, if a key is present, and get its value, if it was present, in one go:
+You can also check if a key is present, and get its value if it was present, in one go:

 ```v
 m := {